 - a.
 Is eligible to be covered according to the eligibility provisions of the Plan - b.
 Has applied for coverage and has been accepted - c.
-Has had his or her premiums for the current month paid by OEBB on a timely basis
+Has had their premiums for the current month paid by OEBB on a timely basis

 Benefits are only payable after the service or supply has been provided.
+If a limitation or exclusion applies to an otherwise covered service, benefits will not be paid.